 THE DEVICES YOU PURCHASE IN THE DRUG STORE OR ONLINE

 They are actually amplifiers, also known as Personal Sound Amplifying Products or PSAPs.
-While the FDA has approved a category of Over-The-Counter hearing aids (OTC HA), these will not be available until 2021.
 Technically, devices purchased in drug stores or online are not supposed to be called hearing aids unless you have had your hearing tested and they have been programmed specifically for you.
 Much like the “cheater” pair of eyeglasses some people purchase for reading, a PSAP or OTC HA is designed for an individual with a mild to moderate hearing loss in the high-pitched end of the hearing range.
 And while yes, these OTC and PSAP devices are much more affordable, you get what you pay for.

 An inexpensive device, that kind of works, but isn’t exactly right, one that kind of fits, but doesn’t really.
 And who do you go to see about it?
 There is no one to see, no one to talk to.
 If it breaks, you throw it in a drawer.
 If you still can’t hear in the crowded restaurant, what do you do?
 There is nothing you can do.